ronisbr/julia-docstrings/README.md

-# Julia DocStrings for VSCode
+# Julia DocStrings for VS Code

 This package contains a simple extension to provide a skeleton of docstring for some objects in Julia language.